 Sheki’s Karvansaray Hotel is a phonetic corruption of the word I love so dearly, but this is as authentic (and impressive) a caravanserai as you’ll ever see.

-The Caucasus aren’t traditionally considered part of the famous trading thoroughfare that connects China with Turkey and Europe; but so far as the Silk Road was actually an ad-hoc series of routes that extended across Central Asia, traders branched out into Sheki and Northern Azerbaijan.
+The Caucasus aren’t traditionally considered part of the famous trading thoroughfare that connects China with Turkey and Europe.
+But the Silk Road was actually an ad-hoc series of different routes that extended across Central Asia and branched out into Sheki, Northern Azerbaijan, Armenia and Georgia.